How to Cite a Newspaper Article | MLA, APA & Chicago

 An MLA Works Cited entry for a newspaper article lists the article title in quotation marks and the name of the newspaper in italics.
 A URL is listed at the end for an article consulted online.

-The in-text citation for an online newspaper article consists solely of the author’s last name.
+The MLA in-text citation for an online newspaper article consists solely of the author’s last name.

 |MLA format||Author last name, First name.
 “Article Title.”
 Newspaper Name, Day Month Year, URL.|

-If the article is from a local newspaper that could be confused with other similarly named publications, include a clarification in square brackets:
+If the article is from a local newspaper that could be confused with other similarly named publications, include a clarification in square brackets in the Works Cited entry.:

 You can also use our free MLA Citation Generator to create your newspaper citations.